Debug Tool Window. Variables

 This toolbar appears only when the Watches pane is hidden so the configured watches are displayed in the Variables pane.
 Hiding/showing the Watches pane is controlled through the toggle button:

-- When the button is pressed, which is its default status, the Watches pane is hidden and the toolbar is shown in the Variables pane.
-So doing, the focus is with the Debugger tab.
+When the button is pressed, which is its default status, the Watches pane is hidden and the toolbar is shown in the Variables pane.
+The focus is with the Debugger tab.

 Alternatively, hover your mouse cursor over a value and view its contents in the tooltip.

 Copy Value As

 This menu item is available only in the PHP context.